RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 2. Import a Linux Node
  * Click on Import by IP icon in the respective **Environment** of **Workzone**
- * Enter all the details and click on import button
+ * Enter all the details and click on import button and wait until **Instance Bootstrap Successfully**

    Please refer to :ref:`import-byip`  for more details.

 3. Install Apache using chef client run
- * Click on Chef-Client run button in the Workzone -> Infrastructure -> Instances tab, of the imported node and add **apache2** cookbook and click on Update runlist button
+ * Click on Chef-Client run button in the Workzone -> Infrastructure -> Instances tab, of the imported node and add **apache2** cookbook and click on Update runlist button and Wait until instance runlist updates

+4. SSH in to the Node from RLCatalyst and check the apache status
+ * SH in to the box from catalyst and run **sudo service apache2 status** apache2 is running

-4. Add the service apache to the node
+5. Add the service apache to the node
  * Go to Controlpanel -> Service Tab -> Click on Add New Service.
 Select the service and save.

-5. Stop the service and check the status
+6. Stop the service and check the status
  * Go to Controlpanel -> Services and Click on Stop icon
- * SSH in to the box from catalyst and run **sudo service apache2 status** apache2 is running now
+ * SSH in to the box from catalyst and run **sudo service apache2 status** apache2 is not running

-6. Start the service and check the status
+7. Start the service and check the status
  * Go to Controlpanel -> Services and Click on Start icon
- * SSH in to the box from catalyst and run **sudo service apache2 status** apache2 is not running
+ * SSH in to the box from catalyst and run **sudo service apache2 status** apache2 is running

 **Following video demonstrates how to Install apache2 on imported node and use service to stop apache2 in RLCatalyst:**